MIPS/mips-ae-pylib/README.md

 | Missing baseline deltas | Forgot `--baseline` flag | Add baseline path |
 | Percent delta all `inf` | Baseline metric zero | Use absolute delta or adjust baseline |

+### Exports from Example Runners
+- Error: "Reporting extras not installed" when using `--export`
+      - Cause: example scripts lazy-import reporting modules only when exporting
+      - Fix: `uv pip install -e .[reporting]`

+- I used `--export zip` but can’t find all files
+      - Behavior: the ZIP includes `report.json`, `report.md`, `report.html` (rich), and `report_basic.html` (basic)
+      - Tip: unzip and inspect contents; file names are fixed as above

+- Where does `--out` write by default?
+      - If `--out` is omitted, outputs are created next to the produced `summary.json` inside the experiment’s `reports/summary/` folder

+- Rich HTML seems heavy or missing charts
+      - Cause: Plotly is optional
+      - Fix: ensure `[reporting]` extras are installed; otherwise open `report_basic.html`

 ---

 ## 🧩 13.
 Extending (Thresholds / Rules)